Gregorij Rožman: Relations with Italians

 The bishop and Church dignitaries wanted the people to survive the war with as few victims as possible.
 Rožman was convinced that for such a small nation an armed struggle against the occupying forces was doomed to fail, because the sacrifices would be out of proportion to any possible gains.

+On April 20, 3 days after the capitulation of Yugoslavia, Rožman met with fascist Commissioner Emilio Grazioli and declared the Church's loyalty and willingness to collaborate with the new fascist occupation authorities.
 After the Italians issued the Statute of Autonomy on 3 May 1941, they expected the bishop to write a declaration of loyalty.
 He addressed a so-called declaration of loyalty to High Commissioner Emilio Grazioli, but the High Commissioner was not satisfied with its wording.
 He forged another declaration and directed it to Mussolini.
 Grazioli's text was published in the press.
 The original version read:

 Excellency!
 A decree has been published today, via which the Slovenian territory occupied by the Italian army has been incorporated into Italy.
 When I consider this, I thank your Excellency ...
 I express absolute loyalty and ask God to bless you and our aspirations for the welfare of our people.

 Rožman actually emphasized free development in cultural and religious spheres and promised loyalty and sent blessings for the efforts of the authorities for the good of the people.
 The forgery was so effective that many publications still use it as a proof of Rožman's collaboration.

-In his own diocesan newspaper, Ljubljanski škofijski list, Rožman wrote that he actually told the fascist Commissioner, Grazioli, the following: "We are grateful to God that He has inspired in the leader of Greater Italy the thoughts of generous justice and considerate wisdom with which His Majesty ... suggested the foundation of the Province of Ljubljana" (note: the Province of Ljubljana is what the fascist occupiers called the portion of Slovenia that Mussolini annexed directly to Italy).
-In his diocesan newspaper, Rožman referred to the Italian occupiers as powers "which God has established" with whom Church representatives will "be pleased to co-operate".

-Rožman welcomed Mussolini's annexation of a portion of Slovenia to Italy, and indicated his willingness to cooperate with the fascist occupiers.
-Former politicians such as former Ban Marko Natlačen and the mayor of Ljubljana, Juro Adlešič were brought to address a declaration to Italian authorities.
-The Italians dictated its wording.
-Rožman celebrated Masses for the Italian troops, provided Italian-speaking confessionals and organized a Mass of thanksgiving for Mussolini on 22 May 1941 at St. Nicholas Cathedral, Ljubljana.
-Italian propaganda effort took full advantage of his willingness to oblige, leading to Rožman being criticized by priests from Primorska region.